Bashton-Lab/ProCogGraph/README.md

 ## Quick Start

 ProCogGraph is both a pipeline for analysis of structures and a database of cognate ligand-domain mappings.
 To get started, the easiest method, described below, is to run ProCogGraph in a Docker container - for installation instructions for the database on bare metal, and for running the Nextflow pipeline see the [installation](docs/installation.md) guide.
+As part of the installation process, the latest flat files are downloaded from Zenodo.
+These files are currently 175.9 MB, and so the download may take some time depending on your internet connection.
+The total size of the database once built is approximately 4GB - ensure you have sufficient disk space available before beginning the install.

 NOTE: Currently, the NeoDash Docker image does not contain a build for arm based Mac devices.
 There is an [open issue](https://github.com/neo4j-labs/neodash/issues/754) in NeoDash related to this, and until it is fixed by the developers, ProCogGraph cannot be setup via Docker on arm-based Mac devices.
 Therefore execution of Docker steps is limited to x86 Mac devices.
 ProCogGraph can still be installed directly on arm-based Mac devices by following the steps in the [installation](docs/installation.md) guide and using the web-hosted (by Neo4j) NeoDash web app.

 1. Download and install Docker from the [Docker website](https://www.docker.com/get-started)